Caeldeth/loures/Lore/Angelic-Beastiary-Of-Temuair.md

 ![Spider](images/angelic_crypt_spider_2.png)

 Spiders are are the second most common creature in the early levels of the crypt.
 They are a bit more dangerous and powerful than rats, but overall a good monster to hunt.
 The majority of Spiders are passive.
-Ocassionally I have come across a hostile Spider, but it is rare.
-They are usually as safe as rats are. <br> Aside from magic items deeper in the crypt, the only things spiders drop are spider's eyes, or spider's silk.
+Occasionally I have come across a hostile Spider, but it is rare.
+They are usually as safe as rats are.

+Aside from magic items deeper in the crypt, the only things spiders drop are spider's eyes, or spider's silk.
 This is why they are good for a young Aisling to hunt.
 These two items go for 500 gold and 1000 gold respectively from Dar the Wizard in Mileth.

 |Floor|Experience|
 |-|-|